The Web Health

 Bowel and gallbladder control

-Your pelvic muscles help control your bowels and bladder, allowing you to pass urine or waste (or hold it if you can’t go to the toilet).
+It is also responsible for controlling the muscles within your pelvis to help control your bowels and bladder.
+You can pass urine or waste or hold it when you cannot get to the toilet.

 A scenario that draws your core

-You draw your core in several key scenarios:
+You draw your core in several critical scenarios:

 Sit.
-Sit with your back straight, but not arched.
+Sit with your back straight but not arched.
 Pull your belly button towards your spine.
-You can also squeeze your stomach as if someone is trying to punch you in the stomach.
+You can also squeeze your stomach as if someone is trying to punch you in the gut.

-Breathing Relax your pelvis, shoulders and neck.
+Breathing Relax your pelvis, shoulders, and neck.
 Gently push your stomach out and inhale slowly.
-Try to minimize the amount of raising your arms over your ears as you use your accessory shoulder and neck muscles to breathe.
+Avoid raising your arms over your ears as you use your accessory shoulder and neck muscles to breathe.

 Lift weights

 Your core does resistance exercises that bear weight on your arms, such as biceps curls, squats, deadlifts, and military presses.
 You can also do single-arm or single-leg exercises, pulling one side more than the other.
-In a study of various exercises, free weight training was found to produce the highest level of voluntary core contraction.
+In a study of various exercises, free weight training produced the highest level of voluntary core contraction.

 Cardio